das-labor/panopticon/README.md

 For the graph view qtpanopticon implements the graph layout algorithm used by Graphviz' DOT program[1].
 The Sugiyama class exposes this functionality to QtQuick2.
 The QML files that reside in res/.
+The qtpanopticon test suite is placed in qt/test/ after compilation.

+Both test suites can are run by typing ``ctest``.

 References
 ==========